zhiweilin27/Data-analysis-in-R/README.md

 Description:

-This project aims to analyze various datasets from Kaggle or other places for the purpose of gaining insights into different aspects of the data, as well as honing my R coding skills through the process of data analysis.he project will continuously be updated by adding new and interesting datasets from Kaggle or other sources, and analyzing them using R.
+This project aims to analyze various datasets from Kaggle or other places for the purpose of gaining insights into different aspects of the data, as well as honing my R coding skills through the process of data analysis.
+The project will continuously be updated by adding new and interesting datasets from Kaggle or other sources, and analyzing them using R.

 Datasets: